petedejoy/documentation/v2/clickstream/destinations/keen-io.md

 Once you have your Project ID and Write Key, copy both into the Astronomer dashboard.

 Your pipeline will be activated once you click `Create Destination`.

+### Additional Features

+We offer some additional features in the Astronomer UI that allow you to change your destination settings without any code.

+* `Project ID` - This is a 24-character code that you can find in your Keen settings.
+* `Read Key` - This can be used if you are a Keen Pro user.
+This should be a string of letters and numbers that is at least 32 characters long.
+* `Add IP Address` - Check this box to use the Keen data enrichment feature for adding geographic information based on IP address.
+* `Add Referrer` - Check this box to use the Keen data enrichment feature for parsing referrer URLs into their sources.
+* `Track All Pages` - Check this box to track `Loaded a Page` to Keen for all `page` calls.
+* `Track Categorized Pages` - Check this box to track all `page` calls that have a `category` associated with them to Keen.
+For example, `page('Product' , 'Index')` would translate to `Viewed Product Page` in your Keen dashboard.
+* `Track Named Pages` - Check this box to track all `page` calls that have a `name` associated with them to Keen.
+For example, `page('Contact Us')`would translate to `Viewed Contact Us Page` in your Keen dashboard.
+* `Add User Agent` - Check this box to use the Keen data enrichment feature that parses `userAgent` strings.
+Note that `userAgent` is only collected from Android sources and not from iOS ones.
+* `Add URL` - Check this box to use the Keen data enrichment feature that parses URLs into their components for easier filtering.